Jada Pinkett Smith: 20-Years Sober and Healing

 – Jada Pinkett Smith, Facebook 2014

 Reaching an all-time low with Alcohol ignited a passionate fire in Pinkett; resulting in her strong advocacy for recovery ever since.
+Service and helping others is a key part of recovery for many, and has no doubt helped to reinforce Pinkett’s sobriety.
 As of 2017, Jada Pinkett Smith marks a 20-year milestone of sobriety from Alcohol.

 Mr. And Mrs. Smith – A Happy Life